gbajsingh/Predictive-analysis-in-R/Predicting Healthcare quality.md

 AUC of 0.77 means the model will predict the right outcome 77% of times as compare to purely guessing which would've AUC of 50%[since "0" & "1" are 2 outcomes, guessing would've 1/2 or 50-50 chance]

-# Now predicting "Poor Care"(the dependent variable) on Test set
+# Now predicting "Poor Care"(the dependent variable) on the test set

 confusion matrix of predicted values vs actual outcomes of test data at 0.3 thresh-hold value
 ![pred on testset](https://user-images.githubusercontent.com/46609482/59391520-6342ab80-8d29-11e9-993b-3c7f24f21739.PNG)

-# Computed AUC(Area under the Curve) to asses the strength of the model on Test set
+# Computed AUC(Area under the Curve) to asses the strength of the model on the test set
 ![auc on test set](https://user-images.githubusercontent.com/46609482/59391678-ecf27900-8d29-11e9-802b-22172058c9a0.PNG)

 AUC of 0.79 means the model will predict the right outcome 79% of times as compare to purely guessing which would've AUC of 50%[since "0" & "1" are 2 outcomes, guessing would've 1/2 or 50-50 chance]